facetint/42-CPP-Modules/README.md

 There are 2 ways to define a member function:

-Inside class definition
+Inside Class Definition
-Outside class definition
-Till now, we have defined the member function inside the class, but we can also define the member function outside the class.
-To define a member function outside the class definition,
+You can define a member function directly inside the class definition.

-We have to first declare the function prototype in the class definition.
-Then we have to use the scope resolution:: operator along with the class name and function name.

 ```cpp
 class MyClass {